Industrial Storm Water Program

 The DEQ has created a SWPPP template to assist permittees in the development of an approvable SWPPP.
 A sample SWPPP is also provided as a reference.

 The SWPPP review annual report must be submitted via MiWaters on or before January 10th of each year.
 Please refer to the MiWaters information above.

 Storm Water Sampling Info

 The documents below will assist in the development of an approvable Short Term Storm Water Characterization Study (STSWCS) plan.
 An STSWCS plan needs to be developed by facilities in order to comply with the required monitoring conditions in the general permit.

-- Short Term Storm Water Characterization Study Document
+- Short Term Storm Water Characterization Study Plan Template

 - Short Term Storm Water Characterization Study Plan Checklist